Modern Love (1929 film)

-Modern Love is a 1929 American comedy film directed by Arch Heath and written by Albert DeMond and Beatrice Van.
+Modern Love is a 1929 American sound part-talkie comedy film directed by Arch Heath and written by Albert DeMond and Beatrice Van.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The soundtrack was recorded using the Western Electric sound-on-film system.
 The film stars Charley Chase, Kathryn Crawford, Jean Hersholt, Edward Martindel, Anita Garvin and Betty Montgomery.
 The film was released on July 21, 1929, by Universal Pictures.

 Plot

 In order to keep her job, a young dress designer must keep her recent marriage a secret from her boss.
 An important client arrives from Paris and her boss decides to hold a dinner party for the man at the girl's house.
 When her husband finds out that the client wants to take her back to Paris so she can "study", he comes up with a plan to stop it, and it begins with his being the "server" at the dinner party.